College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 It’s interesting to note that Twitter campaigns with the #manspreading hashtag have also been linked with the women’s equivalent hashtag #shebagging.
 This shows that men are not the only culprits of taking up a little too much space on the subway!

-In defense of the need to manspread are the Canadian Association for Equality (CAFE).
-This Canadian mens-rights collective have been openly critical of campaigns against manspreading by transport authorities.
+In defense of the need to manspread is the Canadian Association for Equality (CAFE).
+This Canadian men’s-rights collective has been openly critical of campaigns against manspreading by transport authorities.
 They have argued that it’s “physically painful for men to close their legs and that campaigns against manspreading are comparable to forcing women to stop breastfeeding on public transport.”